mmbman/Katagiri/jewel-mirror-awareness.md

 The second aspect, not to stand, means that the Tathagata does not attach to the forms of myriad dharmas.
 If you see everything as Buddha very naturally you do not attach to the form.
 That doesn’t mean you ignore the form; you can deal with it very effectively.
 You can deal with the vegetable not as vegetable, but as Buddha.
 You can deal with water not as the form of water but as the Buddha.
 So very naturally you do not attach to the form of the water.
 And you can deal with the water as best and simply as you can and just wash your face.

 The third aspect is not to come.
 This means that his actions are agitated, but are imperturbable as Mount Sumeru.
-However people criticize him he is acting with imperturbabilty.
+However people criticize him he is acting with imperturbability.
 His mind, his body, his life is never agitated by failure, or benefit, or criticism.

 Zen Master Ichizaki [?]
 Roshi taught us that the priest’s life is supported by other people.
-According to his way he would. never ask people for money or food or anything.
+According to his way he would never ask people for money or food or anything.
 Never.
 Even though he was very poor, he would never ask anyone.
 He just lived.
 And he told us very often that the priestly life is just like that.
 “According to my way,” he would say, “I do not ask anything of anybody.
 Because my life is supported by all sentient beings.”
 And then finally he would say, “If no one gives me food or anything, all I have to do is just be starved to death.
 This is my priestly life.”

 I was very impressed.

-For if one doesn’t ask, If one’s life is supported by other people, then there is no guarantee that anyone will give money, or that they will give enough.
+For if one doesn’t ask, if one’s life is supported by other people, then there is no guarantee that anyone will give money, or that they will give enough.
 So he said, if no one gives any money or food, all I have to do is just be starved to death.
 That is the priest’s life, he said often, and told us we should remember it.
 And it is true.

 So a Buddha has no agitation or hesitation, even if there is no food or no money.

 When I was in college I had very little money.
 I was not agitated very much, but it was very inconvenient.
 Very inconvenient.
 So I thought I should have money, because when I wanted to go someplace to listen to a lecture, I would have to walk.
 And it would take a long time.
 And so I felt that it was very inconvenient not to have any money.
 But a Buddha, a Tathagata would never feel that way.

 The fourth aspect, not to go, means that the Tathagata has already attained the great Nirvana.
 He sees this microphone not as a form, but as Buddha; he does not attach to the microphone, or people, or any form.
 He just lets them go by, constantly pass by.
 And he deals with all of them wholeheartedly.
 So very naturally there is no agitation.
-Very naturally his life is just going -- as a Buddha.
+Very naturally his life is just going – as a Buddha.
 Whatever he does.
 When he does gassho, Buddha does gassho.
 When he sleeps, Buddha sleeps.
 When he walks, Buddha walks.
 So people are very naturally respectful.
 That is what is meant by the Tathagata has already attained to the great Nirvana.
 Nirvana means Buddha.
 Buddha was born, Buddha is living, Buddha dies.
 Not just a human body dies.

 The fifth aspect, not to speak, is explained this way: the Tathagata speaks of myriad dharmas for all sentient beings but indeed he has nothing to be spoken.